lisenkovkv/neuroscience/README.md

 [Advanced Neurobiology I](https://www.coursera.org/learn/advanced-neurobiology1).
 Through this course, you'll have a comprehensive understanding of basic neuroanatomy, electral signal transduction, movement and several diseases in the nervous system.

+[Computational Neuroscience](https://www.coursera.org/learn/computational-neuroscience).
+This course provides an introduction to basic computational methods for understanding what nervous systems do and for determining how they function.

 # Videos

 [2-Minute Neuroscience](https://www.youtube.com/user/neurochallenged/featured)